-The i-Vu® Plus application supports add-ons, such as Tenant Override Billing or Weather, that retrieve and use i-Vu® data.
-As of v7.0, the i-Vu® Plus application allows only add-ons that are supported by Carrier.
+The i-Vu® Express application supports add-ons, such as Tenant Override Billing or Weather, that retrieve and use i-Vu® data.
+The i-Vu® Express application allows only add-ons that are supported by Carrier.

 To install an add-on